TAP-GGC/TheBeepBops/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
 The objective of the workshop is to have the participants learn basic coding skills, demonstrate critical thinking, and apply block coding.
-The block coding will have the participants control the robots to navigate an obstacle course by utilizing various sensors equipped on the robot.
-While programming the robots for real-world tasks, participants will learn about sensors, 'if' and 'else' statements, and booleans.
+The block coding will have the participants control a robot called mBot Mega to navigate an obstacle course by utilizing various sensors equipped on the robot.
+While programming the mBots for real-world tasks, participants will learn about sensors, 'if' and 'else' statements, and booleans.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

 This workshop will have participants:

 - Program robots to move around through obstacle courses using their onboard sensors for the task of obstacle avoidance.
-- Participate in a robot competition, since participants can program speed and movement for their assigned robot.
+- Participate in a robot competition through a track designed by us, since participants can add variation to their programs like making the mBot move faster/slower, turn more sharply, etc... .
-- For more advanced learners, participants will incorporate the Raspberry Pi with the robots, using advanced coding in Python and more complex features.
-This will show the advanced concepts of programming and how they are used in the real world.
-(TBD)
+- For more advanced learners, participants will incorporate the line detection feature on the mBot since it is more complex to get those senors to work compared to the obstacle detection sensors.

 ## :bulb: Project Information
 <!--